rehierl/node-tree-outliner/3-basic-design/3-8-0-design-x.md

 Note that, `n0` could also be some inactive common parent container, instead of a type-1 sectioning node.
-In such a case `s0` would then have to represent the section that `n0` is associated with.
+In such a case `s0` would then have to represent the section that was used to associate `n0`.
 Consequently, all rtl-paths would have some common prefix of sections (i.e. absolute vs. relative paths/sequences).

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
-The default definitions (type-2 sectioning nodes, parent containers and implicit associations) provide the means to manually define any hierarchy of sections.

-That is, because the parent containers not only define when sections have to end, but also, due to implicit associations, to which sections all of their inner nodes and sections belong.
-Which is, because all formal associations of a parent container carry over to all of its contents.

-**CLARIFICATION**
 Presequent sections need to be altered in order to change the relationship of a subsequent section.
-That is, the actual subsequent section and its default scope remains unchanged.
+That is, the actual subsequent section and its default scope remains essentially unchanged.

 In order to shift a subsequent section upwards in the section hierarchy, the default scopes of one or more open presequent sections need to be reduced.